jwsmith24/smith_afc_F2025/react_restaurant/README.md

   - HiringData type is defined in `types/HiringDataSchema.tsx`
 - Used Tailwind CSS, react-router, and conditional rendering to write my own reusable collapsible navbar component.

+## Docker

+Experimented with deploying the React app to a Docker container that our platform engineers can host on their servers.
+Utilized a multi-stage build to use the Node runtime to build the project, and then toss it out to only serve the built static files via an nginx image.